 Welcome to the age of everything old is new again in 1930 Eagle Brand released this simple to follow the recipe to make a delicious Mock Caramel Sauce.
 You will find the Crock-pot version all over the net.
-I however still prefer to use my Grandmother Josie’s method from Eagle Brand.
-I love the fact that I can do it in approximately 3 hours or so and not wait overnight.
+I, however, still prefer to use my Grandmother Josie’s and Aunt Martha’s method from the Eagle Brand.
+I love the fact that I can do it in approximately 3-4 hours or so and not wait overnight.

 What you will need to make Mock Caramel Sauce